Pluralia/ghc-proposals/proposals/local-warning-pragmas.rst

 1) **Estimate on development and maintenance costs**

-Every warning can require individual way to collaborate with local using.
+Some warnings can require individual way to collaborate with local using.

 2) **Influence to learnability of the language**